Using Technology to Give You a New Standard of Healthcare

 HRH’s digital transformation began in 2005 with the planning of the hospital’s new location, which opened in October 2015 making HRH North America’s first fully digital hospital.
 HRH launched the first generation of its Command Centre two years later, providing real-time insight on patient flow using capacity, demand and other operational data.
 Since then, HRH has enhanced care delivery by reducing delays, predicting gridlocks and better matching resources to patient demand – all orchestrated by the Command Centre.

-“Humber River Hospital is the innovation leader in GE’s global ecosystem of NASA-style clinical command centres.
+“Humber River Health is the innovation leader in GE’s global ecosystem of NASA-style clinical command centres.
 Generation 1 of the HRH Command Centre broke new ground.
 Generation 2 does it again,” says Jeff Terry, CEO of Clinical Command Centres for GE Healthcare.
 “We anticipate next-level results from this work, are committed to HRH’s success, and are delighted to innovate with them for years to come,” says Jeff Terry, CEO of Clinical Command Centres for GE Healthcare.

 Since the launch of its Command Centre, HRH has unlocked inpatient capacity equivalent to 35 additional beds, eliminated hallway medicine and reduced Emergency Department wait times, despite experiencing 8% growth in ED volume during this same period.